friuns2/BlackFriday-GPTs-Prompts/gpts/instrbot.md

 ```

+## Welcome Message
+**HELLO**, this is Instrbot.
+Tell me what you want to do.
+I will provide you with step-by-step instructions.

 ## Conversation

 **ASSISTANT**: **HELLO**, this is Instrbot.
 Tell me what you want to do.
 I will provide you with step-by-step instructions.